 Autumn is being generous this year in Rome.
 I’m aware that a thick layer of fog will soon descend on the city, that frost will appear at dawn in the fields and that the cold air will make us squeeze in our sweaters.
 However, trees are still gold and orange now, even crimson red, and the sky is blue.
 Summer is far away though.
 The sun sets early in the afternoon, painting the sky pink and purple.
 Every time I visit Rome, I feel something changing inside of me.
 I feel the tension and the gloomy mood I bring from Milan, the unjustified anxiety of not doing enough, of not being enough, suddenly go away, leaving room for the best part of me.
 I can suddenly see beauty, and I feel free.

-Prati and the Vatican
+Prati and Gelato

 Returning to a place you know well, a place where you’ve spent a significant part of your life, is different from traveling, different from being a tourist.
 It’s like visiting an old friend and spending some quality time with him.
 And so I often take the chance to walk again in the streets which are very familiar to me to find something new, a hidden corner, a shop, a café.
 In Borgo Pio, next to the Vatican, Taverna Angelica is a small, elegant restaurant where you can find the best of Roman cuisine with a modern touch and inviting options for vegetarians.

 Under an almost summer sun we walk along the tree-lined street, green and yellow, leading to Piazza Cola di Rienzo.
 We cross the bridge on the river, heading for Villa Borghese.
 This is my favourite park in Rome, and the credit belongs to the Esculapio Temple, a little temple in the middle of a peaceful lake.
 It’s a small paradise, with the coloured boats and the trees reflected in the water.
 Every time I discover something new, something I had never noticed before: today I bump into a water clock with four quadrants ideally recalling the trunk of a tree, a real gem from the Nineteenth Century.

 I watch the sunset from Villa Medici in Rome,occupied by the Académie de France: the hills caressed by the golden light, Saint Peter’s dome, the observatory and the city rooftops.
-I decide I’ll take Via Veneto, one of the most exclusive streets in Rome.
+I decide to take Via Veneto, one of the most exclusive streets in Rome.

 Via Veneto, Monti & Raw Ice Cream